Sunday 19 January 1941

 They discuss Hitler's initial plans to send forces to the Mediterranean - outlined in Hitler's most recent Fuhrer Directive, though Mussolini presumably doesn't know about that, or at least technically shouldn't unless Hitler personally gives him a copy or tells him about it verbally.
 Mussolini is planning his own offensive to retake the Klisura Pass, to take place in about a week's time.

 This conference continues the gradual shift in the relationship between the two men.
-In the 1920s, Mussolini was dismissive of the Nazis and rarely even bothered to meet with Hitler's emissaries, such as Hermann Goering (who waited months for meetings).
-Germany's early military victories in Poland, France and Scandinavia completely leveled that playing field, and now the Italian reversals in North Africa and particularly Albania have turned Italy into little more than a German satellite.
+In the 1920s, Mussolini was dismissive of the Germans and rarely even bothered to meet with Hitler's emissaries, such as Hermann Goering (who waited months for meetings).
+Germany's early military victories in Poland, France, and Scandinavia completely leveled that playing field, and now the Italian reversals in North Africa and particularly Albania have turned Italy into little more than a German satellite.
 Italy remains independent and Mussolini capable of independent action, but largely because Hitler still views Italy as his most significant ally which is better to have at his side than helping the British.

 |No. 98 at Brookhaven, Mississippi, pulling Train No. 1, January 19, 1941.
 Photo by C.W.
 Witbeck/Collection of Louis R. Saillard (Wilmington and Western Railroad).|

 Romania: The Iron Guard (Legionnaire) has been conducting a series of "lectures" throughout Romania to its adherents that conclude today.
 These have inflamed tensions.
 It would not take much to set off a major revolt against the Antonescu government.
 The Iron Guard has been agitated since the reburial of its founder in November, and they view Antonescu as part of the forces that are oppressing them.
 Horia Sima remains effectively in charge of members of the Iron Guard rather than the government; they populate large proportions of the Security Police and the Bucharest police and follow his orders even though he is not in the government's chain of command.
-The Legionnaire also have a firm hold of the media and widespread support in the countryside.
+The Iron Guard also has a firm hold of the media and widespread support in the countryside.